-- (BD) For Rural Areas only, Aa census tract that has never received a competitive tax credit allocation or a 4 percent non-competitive tax credit allocation for a Development with 16 or more units that remains an active tax credit development serving the same Target Population.
-(2 points); or - (C) A census tract that has not received a competitive tax credit allocation or a 4 percent non-competitive tax credit allocation for a Development with 16 or more units that remains an active tax credit development serving the same Target Population within the past 10 years.
-(1 point); or
+- (AC) A municipalityPlace, or if outside of the boundaries of any municipalityPlace, a county that has never received a competitive tax credit allocation or a 4 percent non-competitive tax credit allocation for a Development that remains an active tax credit development (4 points); or - (B) A census tract that has never received a competitive tax credit allocation or a 4 percent noncompetitive tax credit allocation for a Development with 16 or more units that remains an active tax credit development (3 points); or - (CD) For Rural Areas only, a A census tract that has never received a competitive tax credit allocation or a 4 percent non-competitive tax credit allocation for a Development with 16 or more units that remains an active tax credit development serving the same Target Population (2 points); or - (D) A census tract that has not received a competitive tax credit allocation or a 4 percent non-competitive tax credit allocation for a Development with 16 or more units that remains an active tax credit development serving the same Target Population within the past 10 years.
+(1 point).